ycrc/ycrc.github.io/docs/clusters-at-yale/data/permissions.md

 ## Share With Specific Users or Other Groups

 It can be very useful to create shared directories that can be read and written by multiple users, or all members of a group.
 The linux command `setfacl` is useful for this, but can be complicated to use.
 We recommend that you create a shared directory somewhere in your `project` or `scratch60` directories, rather than `home`.
 When sharing a sub-directory in your `project` or `scratch60`, you need first share your `project` or `scratch60`, and then share the sub-directory.
 Here are some simple scenarios.

 !!!warning
     Your `~/project` and `~/scratch60` directories are actually symlinks (shortcuts) to elsewhere on the filesystem.
 Either run `mydirectories` or `readlink - f dirname` (replace `dirname` with the one you are interested in) to get their true paths.
-Give these true to people you are sharing with.
+Otherwise you will receive errors related to read permissions for your home-space.

 ### Share a Directory with All Members of a Group